eBird Data Entry - User Guide

 On the "Date and Effort" page, choose the observation date from the pulldown menu.
 For "Observation Type" most atlas volunteers working in their Block will select "Traveling", but you should select the type of observation that best describes your checklist.
 Enter the start time of your survey and make sure to choose AM or PM or use the 24-hour clock.
 Currently the eBird system flags a checklist as nocturnal if the survey starts more than 40 minutes before sunrise or more than 20 minutes after sunset, so please make separate checklists for nighttime and daytime observations.

-On the "What did you see or hear?" page, enter the number of individuals you observed for each species at the location covered by that checklist.
+On the "What did you see or hear?" page, enter the number of individuals you observed for each species you confidently identified.
 It is fine to give a rough estimate for the number of individuals seen or heard.
-For those species for which you observed breeding behavior of any type, you should click the "Show Breeding Code" button and then "Choose the highest possible code" that you observed.
+For those species for which you observed breeding behavior of any type, click the "Show Breeding Code" button and choose the best possible code for your observation.
+If more than one code is applicable, choose the highest possible code that you observed.
 We recommend filling in breeding codes for all birds observed on each visit, although it is not essential for species that have already been documented as a confirmed breeder in the Block.
 Once you have all of your records entered, click the "Submit" button in the lower right hand corner of the screen.